Technical Education Centres & VETiS

-The Technical Education Centres (TEC) enable students to fast track their career from school to employment.
+The Technical Education Centres (TEC) and Vocational Education Training in Schools (VETiS) enable students to fast track their career from school to employment.
 The TEC is tailored for young people who want to pursue a vocational and technical career.

 The TEC works in partnership with local secondary schools to deliver nationally recognised technical training to increase employment opportunities for students and assist local businesses in developing their staff.